 Check into your hotel and get settled.
-Families will love the spacious suites and convenient location of The Fess Parker — a Doubletree by Hilton Resort.
+Families will love the spacious suites and convenient location of Hilton Santa Barbara Beachfront Resort.
 It may be tough dragging the kids away from this spacious outdoor pool to make the short trip to the beach.
-If it’s in your budget, Four Seasons Resort The Biltmore Santa Barbara is built on 22 acres of lush gardens adjacent to the beach.
-Its complimentary Kids for All Season Program offers a wide variety of supervised activities at the resort.
-The five-star Belmond El Encanto nestled in the hills with an unforgettable spa for the parents and a large outdoor pool for the whole family.
+If it’s in your budget, the five-star El Encanto, a Belmond Hotel, is nestled in the hills and comes equipped with an unforgettable spa for the parents and a large outdoor pool for the whole family.

-Kick off your stay with a stroll along State Street, Santa Barbara’s main shopping thoroughfare in downtown Santa Barbara.
+Kick-off your stay with a stroll along State Street, Santa Barbara’s main shopping thoroughfare in downtown Santa Barbara.
 You’ll find everything you could want, from big-name retailers to specialty boutiques.
-Grab coffee and a pastry at The French Press or indulge in handcrafted ice cream at McConnell’s.
+Grab coffee and a pastry at Dune Coffee Roasters or indulge in handcrafted ice cream at McConnell’s Fine Ice Cream.

 Make the time to stop at MOXI, a Santa Barbara museum focused on STEAM education (science, technology, engineering, arts, and math) for all ages.
 It’s filled with interactive displays that will keep everyone entertained.
 Kids will learn scientific concepts like magnetism, propulsion, and centripetal force through creative play and fun displays.
 The Sky Garden on the building’s roof offers water features that explain fluid dynamics, plus it features beautiful views of the city.

 Ready for some seafood?
 A trip to Santa Barbara Harbor makes for an ideal first-night dinner.
 Grab a table at Brophy’s Brothers, where you’ll enjoy fresh seafood in a casual atmosphere, and the kids will love watching the boats in the harbor.